Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 And just a note, one of the practice tests is printable and can be taken with paper and pencil, while the others are online.

 As I alluded to above, though Magoosh publishes its own paperback ACT prep book and sells it on Amazon, you don’t get a hard copy with your course.
 This is too bad, given that we are fans of this book.
 However, prep course students do get access to Magoosh’s eBook.
 This is not exactly the same as their hard copy prep book, but does cover much of the same material.

 Magoosh’s eBook can be found under course resources and is a nice complement to the video lessons.
 This eBook is over 280 pages and a little dense, so I wouldn’t make it a core component of your studies.
 Rather, I would refer to it when you have problem areas and need detailed clarification.

-Magoosh’s digital platform is very simple and straightforward.
+Magoosh’s digital platform is very simple and straightforward (similar to Kaplan’s).
 There is nothing really to write home about when it comes to their user interface and user experience.
 There are no shiny bells and whistles, or sleek features.
 It just gives you the nuts and bolts, which is really all you need.

 Are There Any Supplemental Resources?

 Magoosh provides a number of genuinely helpful resources to supplement its online course.
 This is fairly surprising given their price point.
 Most budget prep course just give you the basics with no frills, but not Magoosh.
 They toss in the following: